Hacktitude/DevQuest-2024-Guide/README.md

   `npm test challenge0.test.js`

-As you complete the challenges, the respective tests will be passed one by one.
-When you complete all the tasks of a challenge, all tests of the respective challenge should pass.
+As you complete the challenges, the respective test cases will be passed one by one.
+When you complete all the tasks of a challenge, all test cases of the respective challenge should pass.
 Every DevQuest challenge has a test case that you can run to validate the successful completion of the challenge.

-> _Note: Tests are not using the main.sqlite3 database.
-Every test creates an isolated in-memory database._
+> _Note: Test cases are not using the main.sqlite3 database.
+Every test case creates an isolated in-memory database._

 ### Legitimacy of your solution